Watterson estimators for Next Generation Sequencing: from trios to autopolyploids: Discussion

 The estimator proposed here assume the standard Wright-Fisher neutral model for the allele frequency spectrum.
 However, an arbitrary expected frequency spectrum $\ev({\xi}_k|n)=\theta L\bar{\xi}_{k,n}$ could be used in the place of the neutral spectrum $\theta L/k$.
 It is sufficient to replace $a_j$ by $\sum_{i=1}^{j-1}\bar{\xi}_{i,j}$ in the denominator of equation (\ref{thetaw}) or to replace $1/k$ by $\bar{\xi}_{k,c}$ in the denominator of equation (\ref{wattalt}).
 This extends previous adaptations of the original Watterson estimator to null scenarios with demography or varying population size (e.g. \cite{ZivkovicWiehe}, \cite{ferretti2010optimal}).

 In this paper we used the composite likelihood approximation to derive the estimators of variability.
 However, the variance of these Watterson estimators depends on recombination.
 The usual formulae for ML work only for unlinked sites.
-In this case, in the limit $\theta\rightarrow 0$ and $\theta L$ constant, the variance of $S_{\varphi,\xi}$ is Poisson, i.e. $\var(S_{\varphi,\xi})=\ev(S_{\varphi,\xi})$ and therefore $\var(\hat{\theta}_W)=\theta/\sum_{\varphi\in\Phi}L_\varphi Z_\varphi$.
+In this case, in the limit $\theta\rightarrow 0$ and $\theta L$ constant, $S_{\varphi,\xi}$ is Poisson distributed, i.e. $\var(S_{\varphi,\xi})=\ev(S_{\varphi,\xi})$ and therefore $\var(\hat{\theta}_W)=\theta/\sum_{\varphi\in\Phi}L_\varphi Z_\varphi$.
 In the same limit, the variance for linked sites contain a term $\theta^2L^2$ coming from the covariances between sites \cite{fu1995statistical,ferretti2012neutrality,ferretti2013}.
 An exact formula for this term of the variance is available only for a few cases: complete sequences, sequences with missing data \cite{ferretti2012neutrality} and pooled NGS reads \cite{ferretti2013}.
-In this case, that is, completely linked sites and known variance, these estimators could be improved \cite{fu1994estimating}, also by shrinkage methods \cite{futschik2008inadmissibility}.
+In the case of completely linked sites and known variance, these estimators could be improved \cite{fu1994estimating}, also by shrinkage methods \cite{futschik2008inadmissibility}.
+Note that the variance of the MCLE could be estimated by the bootstrapping methods described in \cite{roy}.

 Finally, the theoretical framework developed in this paper allowed to obtain an interesting set of combinatorial identities.
-This is another example of the way research on theoretical population genetics is highly connected to some fields of mathematics, e.g. combinatorial optimization \cite{arratia2003logarithmic} and could lead to further mathematical insights.
+This is another example of the way research on theoretical population genetics is highly connected to some fields of mathematics, e.g. combinatorics \cite{arratia2003logarithmic} and could lead to further mathematical insights.